shay-te/bigpipe-response/README.md

         Pagelet(request, 'page-bottom', view_main.page_bottom, {}),
     ]
     # create a new BigpipeResponse object. that will render the "search.html" using django template engine.
+    # will pass to template the context of {'user_id': request.user.id, 'css_link': ['/public/<css bundle files>'], 'js_link': ['/public/<js bundle files>']}
-    # will call all pagelets and fill then in the designated position.
+    # will call all pagelets and fill them in the designated position.
     # will create/load "base_js_function.js" file content and embed it the page HTML page in a designated "<script>" tag
     # will create/load library bundle as load it as a link
-    # will create a bindle of javascript by the "main.scss" file
+    # will create a bundle of javascript by the "main.scss" file
     return BigpipeResponse(request,
                            render_type=BigpipeResponse.RenderType.TEMPLATE,
                            render_source='search.html',